-Over four hours of in-depth wisdom on the student, dilettante, and seeker archetypes.
+Over five hours of in-depth wisdom on the student, dilettante, and seeker archetypes.

 LISTEN NOW to Course Sample